 There are a few quirks to this roaster.
 With patience and practice, you can work around these skillfully.

-One thing that I noted immediately after roasting is that smaller sized beans tend to get stuck in the perforations of the drum.
+One thing that I noted immediately after roasting is that smaller-sized beans tend to get stuck in the perforations of the drum.
 Look out for chipped/cut beans, too.
 These smaller beans may fall into the gaps and get stuck there after expanding during the roast cycle.
-Remember to check for hangers on in between roasts, and gently remove the stuck beans before engaging your next roast.
-Otherwise you’ll end up with burnt and burning beans mixed in with your next roast.
+Remember to check for hangers-on in between roasts, and gently remove the stuck beans before engaging your next roast.
+Otherwise, you’ll end up with burnt and burning beans mixed in with your next roast.

 I roast inside since the readout on the Behmor is a bit difficult to see in bright daylight situations.
 Take this into effect when positioning your roaster.
 I used my hand to shade around the readout to see how much time was left on my roast when I roasted out in the sun, but finding a nice shaded area to roast your coffee is a good move.

-This leads me into the automatic stop function.
+This leads me to the automatic stop function.
 You must keep an eye on your roast time readout, and confirm that you are at the roaster!
 The readout will begin flashing, giving you one minute remaining before the roast stops automatically.
 You must respond to this by pressing Start, or any other button.
-If forget to do this, the roaster will automatically enter cooling mode, and your roast will stall.
+If you forget to do this, the roaster will automatically enter cooling mode, and your roast will stall.

 Make sure to clean out your roaster of all chaff after every use, and to run an empty cycle every 5 roasts.
-Along with an occasional thorough cleaning of the inside of the machine, this will keep the machine in tip top condition.
+Along with an occasional thorough cleaning of the inside of the machine, this will keep the machine in tip-top condition.

 Follow the manual closely for specific cleaning instructions!
 Never use abrasives or harsh cleaners on the Behmor 1600 Plus.
 Our chosen cleaning solution is denatured alcohol, which takes all the coffee oils and dust off the machine easily.